flutter/website/flutter-for-ios.md

-Flutter doesn't run code directly on the underlying platform; rather, the Dart code that makes up a Flutter app is run natively on the device, "sidestepping" the SDK the platform provides.
-That means that, for example, when you perform a network request in Dart, that's run directly in the Dart context.
+Flutter doesn't run code directly on the underlying platform; rather, the Dart code that makes up a Flutter app is run natively on the device, "sidestepping" the SDK provided by the platform.
+That means, for example, when you perform a network request in Dart, it runs directly in the Dart context.
 You don't use the Android or iOS APIs you normally take advantage of when writing native apps.
 Your Flutter app is still hosted in a native app's `ViewController` as a view, but you don't have direct access to the `ViewController` itself, or the native framework.